Last Updated on October 6, 2023 by Samantha Harris

-According to the US Food and Drug Administration, tortoises carry salmonella on their shells and skin.
-While this doesn’t affect them, it can sometimes make humans sick.
+Tortoises carry salmonella on their shells and skin.
+While this doesn’t affect them, it can make humans sick, especially when immunocompromised.

-The indoors isn’t a natural environment for tortoises because homes lack the substrate they need to perform their instinctual behaviors.
+Being indoors isn’t a natural environment for tortoises because homes lack the substrate to perform their instinctual behaviors, like digging and burrowing.

-Things like ceramic tiles, soft furnishings, and laminate flooring can make tortoises feel uncomfortable as they’re unaccustomed to the feeling underfoot.
+Ceramic tiles, soft furnishings, and laminate flooring can make tortoises uncomfortable because they’re unaccustomed to the feeling underfoot.

-There are many dangers inside the home that pose a risk to tortoises, including:
+Many dangers inside the home pose a risk to tortoises, including:

-Even with supervision, there will be times when you’ll need to redirect your tortoise’s journey.
+Even with supervision, there will be times when you’ll need to redirect the tortoise’s journey.
 However, most tortoises dislike being handled and become stressed when picked up too often.

-If you pick your tortoise up too much while it roams, it may urinate on you out of fear, which is an instinctual defensive behavior.
+If you pick a tortoise up too much while it roams, it may urinate on you out of fear, which is an instinctual defensive behavior.

-Walking a tortoise isn’t always the answer to your tortoise’s exercise needs.
+Walking a tortoise doesn’t always meet a tortoise’s exercise needs.
 If your tortoise seems stressed or bored in its enclosure, it may not be large enough.

-Instead of prioritizing a walk, get a larger enclosure with a good substrate for burrowing.
-Also, climbing toys, plants, rocks, and ramps will be appreciated.
+Instead of prioritizing a walk, get a larger enclosure with the right substrate for burrowing.
+Also, things to climb over, plants, rocks, and ramps, will be appreciated.